Anurich/Self-Driving-Car/README.md

   <li> Pytorch==1.6.0</li>
 </ul>
 <h2> Training Infomation & Preprocessing. </h2>
-Model is trained for only 1 epoch due to limited resources, I normalize the data as well try different approaches like calibrated the steering, Perform dataArgumentation techniques.
-The code contain only two file one is dataset.py which contain the data loader class another is model.py file which contain model and running code.
+Model is trained for only 1 epoch due to limited resources, I normalize the data as well as try different approaches like calibrating a Steering Angle , Perform data Argumentation techniques.
+The code contain only two file one is dataset.py which contain the data loader class another is model.py file which contain model and main loop.
 <h2> Prediction vs Groundtruth (Steering Angle) </h2>
 Result may not be impressive, I am repeating again it's not trained for large epoch as well data it is trained on is very less.
 <img src ="Figure_1.png" />